Kvitekvist/FUS/README.md

 ## Post-installation

 You need to open MO2 ("ModOrganizer.exe") from within the FUS folder.
+If you had a different MO2 installed previously, do not use that one.

 DO NOT RUN LOOT!
 Everytime you run LOOT a kitten dies and we cry in the corner.
 The load order is exactly as it should be, do not change it.